Shahriar-Utchas/HobbyHub-server/README.md

 ## 🔗 Client-Side Repository

-To see the frontend/client-side of this project, visit:  [**HobbyHub Client-Side Repository**](https://github.com/Shahriar-Utchas/HobbyHub-client-side)
+To see the frontend/client-side of this project, visit:  [**HobbyHub Client-Side Repository**](https://github.com/Shahriar-Utchas/HobbyHub-client)

-## Contact
-For any inquiries, reach out via [LinkedIn](https://www.linkedin.com/in/shahriar-utchas) or check out the [Portfolio Website](https://shahriar-utchas.vercel.app/).